 Want to take a short drive and get out of Melbourne for a change of scenery?
 Let me give you some suggestions from a long-time resident here.
-These are 6 of the best day trips from Melbourne, which are perfect for a pleasant drive, with plenty of activities on offer, or relaxation, whichever you prefer.
+These are 6 of the best day trips from Melbourne, which are perfect for a pleasant drive, with plenty of activities on offer, tours you can take or just enjoy some relaxation, whichever you prefer.

 Explore rural Victoria